Structural Motifs: Connectivity Between Secondary Structure Elements

 Probably the simplest protein structural motif is a helical bundle, shown on the schematic image below.
 Helix bundles are very common in protein structures and are very often found as separate domains within larger, multi-domain protein molecules.

 β-sheets may also be parallel and anti-parallel and there are many different connectivity types in this case.
 Probably the simplest and most common type, which was described earlier, is made by short loops, a hairpin-type of connectivity.
 When a connecting region in a protein structure cannot be classified as a secondary structure, and it is not a normal loop (which is often relatively short), it is called a coiled region.
-An example is shown on the figure below.
+In the example below the connectivity between strands is created both by helices and coil regions.

 Strands within β-sheets may of course be combined in many different ways.
 Two examples are shown below, and include one sheet, which can be described as two hairpins connected to each other and another, within which the so-called Greek-key motif type of connectivity connects the strands: